-The other monk could not keep silent any longer and exclaimed:” How could you carry that girl on your back?
-We are monks, and are not allowed to touch women.”
+The other monk could not keep silent any longer and exclaimed:” How could you carry that woman on your back?
+We are monks and are not allowed to touch women.”

-The monk who carried the women across the puddle on his back smiled and said: “I have left the girl at the other side of the puddle, but it seems that you are still carrying her on your back!”
+The monk who carried the woman across the puddle on his back smiled and said: “I have left the woman on the other side of the puddle, but it seems you are still carrying her on your back!”

 This story speaks about the importance of detachment.

-The first monk did a good deed, and forgot about it.
-The second monk wasted a lot of time and energy thinking about what the first monk did.
+The first monk did a good deed and did not continue thinking about it.
+The second monk wasted much time and energy thinking about what the first monk did.

 Detachment Helps You Let Go of Negative Thoughts

-Examine your life, and try to figure out how many times you dwelled and fretted about what someone said or did.
-How many times you felt hurt, or spoiled relations, because you took things too personally.
+Examine your life, and try to figure out how many times you have dwelled and fretted about what someone said or did.
+Think about the times you felt hurt or spoiled relations because you took things too personally.

-Thinking over and again about the past, repeating unpleasant and negative thoughts in your mind, and letting anger and unhappiness occupy your mind is like carrying a heavy load on your back.
+Thinking over and again about the past, repeating unpleasant and negative thoughts in your mind, and letting anger and unhappiness occupy your life is like carrying a heavy load on your back.

 It is important to let go of these thoughts and learn to display a certain measure of detachment toward them.

-With a certain degree of emotional detachment, you will be able to clear the mind of the unnecessary and disturbing thoughts, and bring into your life a sense of freedom and happiness.
+With a certain degree of emotional detachment, you will be able to clear the mind of unnecessary and disturbing thoughts and bring into your life a sense of freedom and happiness.

-You can learn to free your mind from the past and from unnecessary negative thoughts.
+You can learn to free your mind from the past and unnecessary negative thoughts.
 This is possible with the help of detachment, controlling your attention, and focusing on the present moment.
-This would removes any heavy load from your back, and bring peace, happiness, joy and a sense of freedom into your life.
+Acting this way would remove any heavy load from your back and bring peace, happiness, joy, and a sense of freedom into your life.